ScryEngineering/CPS_gatsby/content/blog-posts/2018-04-23/associative-mappings-API-design.md

 console.log(test.length);
 ```

-Going to the developer console and looking and copying out the element in Firefox gives you this:
+Going to the developer console shows that the array `test` is now this:

 ```javascript
 [ 1, 2, 3, null, null, null, null, null, null, null, 4]
 ```

-The implementation appears to be a dense representation that pads intermediate values with `null`s.
+The implementation appears to be a dense representation that has padded intermediate values with `null`s.

 ## Our solution